jsafrane/openlmi-doc/doc/mof/CIM_PowerManagementCapabilities.rst

 ``uint16[]`` **PowerCapabilities**

-    **Deprecated!**
-    The CIM_PowerManagementCapabilities.PowerChangeCapabilities property should be used instead of PowerCapabilities property, which is deprecated.
     An enumeration indicating the specific power-related capabilities of a managed element.
-Because this is an array, multiple values can be specified.
+Since this is an array, multiple values may be specified.
 The current values in the enumeration are:

-    0=Unknown

-    1=Other
+    0 = Unknown

+    1 = Other

-    2=Power Saving Modes Entered Automatically, indicating that a managed element can change its power state based on usage or other criteria
+    2 = Power Saving Modes Entered Automatically, describing that a managed element can change its power state based on usage or other criteria

-    3=Power State Settable, indicating that the SetPowerState method is supported
+    3 = Power State Settable, indicating that the SetPowerState method is supported

-    4=Power Cycling Supported, indicating that the SetPowerState method can be invoked with the PowerState input variable set to 'Power Cycle'
+    4 = Power Cycling Supported, indicating that the SetPowerState method can be invoked with the PowerState input variable set to 'Power Cycle'

-    5=Timed Power On Supported, indicating that the SetPowerState method can be invoked with the PowerState input variable set to 'Power Cycle' and the Time parameter set to a specific date and time, or interval, for power-on.
+    5 = Timed Power On Supported, indicating that the SetPowerState method can be invoked with the PowerState input variable set to 'Power Cycle' and the Time parameter set to a specific date and time, or interval, for power-on.

     ======== ========================================